satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 dates.
 Given the massive influx of scientific publications of variable quality, an objective, thorough and timely evaluation and continued re-evaluation of research work in the context of new information is essential.
-The current web technologies make implementing such a review system practical.
+Current web technologies make implementing such a review system practical.

 .. contents::